r“The future depends on what you do today.” ― Mahatma Gandhi

-Presented below is the model I’ve landed upon after a decade of B2B Product Management.
-When I reflect, I realize why Product Management is such a challenging and rewarding role – our job is to mitigate future demand risk for our products and, of course, predicting the future is impossible – great career choice, Ravi! 😊 The question that has constantly nagged me for ten years is, “Will someone care enough about what we’re building to pay us for it?”.
+Presented below is the model I’ve landed upon after a decade of Product Management.
+When I reflect, I realize why Product Management is such a challenging and rewarding role – our job is to mitigate any risks that hamper future growth and demand for our products and, of course, predicting the future is impossible – great career choice, Ravi! 😊 The question that has constantly nagged me for ten years is, “Will someone care enough about what we’re building to pay us for it?”.

 So here goes, hopefully some of this structure improves our (yours and mine) odds at anticipating the future (since we can’t predict it).
 A lot of this is nothing new in concept, so please excuse the verbosity below, but it can be hard to implement given all the crises and distractions that rock a Product Manager’s day-to-day life.